 NTP 700, Professional Development for Graduate Students in Biomedical Sciences

 NTP 611, Systems Neuroscience

-NTP 900, Neuroscience Seminar (every semester!)
+NTP 900, Neuroscience Seminar (every fall and spring)

 Mid-levels, every student must take two mid-levels course, one in Cellular/Molecular/Developmental Neuroscience and one in Systems/Behavioral Neuroscience.

 A link to approved mid-levels can be found here.